Service & Contact

 What is my reimbursement for physiotherapy?

-In order to inform you about your reimbursement for physiotherapy treatment, we need to know whether your condition is classified as chronic or acute.
+In order to inform you about your reimbursement for physiotherapy treatment, we first need to know whether your condition is classified as chronic or acute.
 Your physiotherapist can tell you this.

 What is my reimbursement for eyeglasses and contact lenses?